lionelmace/ibmcloud-labs/labs/Lab CF - Create TODO web application/README.md

   $ git push
   ```

 1. Back to the Bluemix console, go to your application **Overview**.
-Click on the **Configure** button to access the **Build pipeline** that was created automatically in a previous step.
+Click on the **View Toolchain** button in the Continuous Delivery section.
+Click the **Delivery Pipeline** that was created automatically in a previous step.

-1. Watch how the build pipeline notice your commit and redeploy the application
+1. Watch how the Delivery pipeline notice your commit and redeploy the application

 1. When the command completes, access the application running in the cloud to confirm your change was deployed